glbala87/ELLA_tool/README.md

 - `make e2e-test` will run e2e tests
 - `make single-test` will run a single _non-e2e_ test

-## More info
-- For more information please see [the wiki](https://git.ousamg.io/docs/wiki/wikis/ella/testing)

-# Production

-### Getting started:
-- Start the app using `docker run -p 80:80 -d ousamg/ella`
-- You may also want to mount the following folders:
-  - `/logs` - application logs
-  - `/data` - database storage

-### More info:
-- nginx is used to serve both the API and static assets
-  - Static assets are pre-built and stored at `/static`
-  - Gunicorn runs the API, it stores its socket at `/socket`
-- All relevant configuration files are in `ops/prod`

 # End to end testing (e2e)
 We use webdriver.io for testing.
 See http://webdriver.io.